scotthamilton77/claude-code-tamagotchi/README.md

 - What you actually asked for
 - The violation message

-Every report helps us make the violation detection smarter and more accurate.
+Every report helps us make the violation detection smarter and more accurate

----

 ## Table of Contents